readingpractice/readingpractice.github.io/print-appendix-a.md

 <br>
 In addition to the relative sizes of nodes within the diagram, lines connecting printers and book titles represent a single edition of that book.
-For example, at the bottom left of the network diagram, the two lines connecting Wynkyn de Worde to _Here begynneth a litill boke necessarye & behouefull agenst the pestilence_ indicate that De Worde printed two editions of the text over the course of his career.
+For example, at the bottom left of the network diagram, the two lines connecting Reynolde Wolde to _The urinal of phyisick_ indicate that Wolfe printed two editions of the text over the course of his career.
-The three lines connecting the same title to William Machlinia illustrate that he, too, printed the text three times.
-The printers are connected to one another by their shared publication of the plague treatise, but De Worde’s name is far larger than Machlinia’s because he printed many more practical books in total.
+Really popular titles like _This is the myrour or glasse of helth_ have multiple lines connecting the title to multiple printers, indicating that the work went through several editions from multiple printing houses.
+The title _This is the myrour or glasse of helth_ is larger than that of _This lytell boke contaynethe certayne gostly medycynes_ because it was issued more than a dozen times before 1550, whereas _This lytell boke_ was issued only once.
 <br>
 <br>
 You can explore the network analysis by clicking on individual nodes or edges, or even rearranging the nodes in the network to get a better sense of how